Zepyhrus/Coursera/README.md

   4. Email feature generate (from spam dictionary);

 # 11/01.
 2017, Clustering and Principle Componet Analysis
+Coursera Week 8, execrcise VII finished:
+  1. Homework finished;
+  2. Principal component analysis performed;
+  3. Project data set into a lower dimensional and recovered;
+  4. Find closest centroids and compute centroid means used in K-means;
+  5. K-means centroids initialization;
+  6. #TODO# review the runKMeans.m function to see how the ploting function works;

+# 11/11, 2017, Anomaly Detection and Recommedner Systems
   1. Homework initialized
-  2. #TODO# review the runKMeans.m function to see how the ploting function works;

 --